Backblaze/boardwalk/README.md

     Note that preconditions can exist for a Job without any tasks.
 This may be useful for cases where a Workflow should have additional preconditions

-    Preconditions are ignored if a workflow has started on a host but never completed
+    By default, preconditions are ignored if a workflow has started on a host but never completed.
+This behavior may be changed as described in the Workflow class above
     """
     def preconditions(self, facts: dict, inventory_vars: dict):
         return (facts["ansible_distribution"] == "Debian")